phoenixfan86/fsbox/src/mods/ksp/kerbal-planetary-base-systems.md

 ---
+title: "Kerbal Planetary Base Systems - download mod for"
-title: "Kerbal Planetary Base Systems - скачати мод"
+title_ua: "Kerbal Planetary Base Systems - скачати мод"
+description: "Have you ever said, “I don't want to live on this planet anymore”?
+Now you can!
+We at Kerman Kerman Orbit and Surface Structures are proud to present a brand new line of products for Kerbals who want nothing more than to live on another planet!"
 mod_name: "Kerbal Planetary Base Systems"
 game: "KSP"
 game_collection: "/mods/ksp"